The New Oil

 • Privacy & Security > Lockdown Mode: On (This will disable a significant number of features, however if you are able to live without them, it will help protect other users who need this feature from being easily identified.)

-• Internet Accounts > iCloud: I strongly discourage the use of iCloud as I believe most of its benefits can be replicated in a more privacy-respecting way using other services listed on this site.
+• iCloud: I strongly discourage the use of iCloud as I believe most of its benefits can be replicated in a more privacy-respecting way using other services listed on this site.
 However, if you wish to use iCloud, enable Advanced Data Protection.

 • Keyboard > Dictation: Off

-• If you are installing Windows 11 from scratch, please note that you can install it without a Microsoft account.
+• If you are installing Windows 11 from scratch, you can (and should) install it without a Microsoft account.
 I found this method effective in my most recent install experience.
 You will receive a warning that you’ll miss out on features, but these features are not relevant to security and avoiding an online account will improve your privacy.

 • Finally, if you are installing Windows 11 from scratch, you should select “English (World)” as a language during the setup if possible.
-I’ve seen several sources claim that this will dramatically reduce (if not entirely eliminate) the number of preinstalled third-party apps and software (aka “bloatware”) such as Candy Crush and Spotify.
-I have not tested this myself yet, but I see no reason not to at least try it.
+Several sources claim that this will dramatically reduce (if not entirely eliminate) the number of preinstalled third-party apps and software (aka “bloatware”) such as Candy Crush and Spotify.
+I have not tested this myself yet, but there’s no harm in trying.

 • System > Notifications: Off